1,000+ Opportunities

 Notification of grant decisions will be sent to the applicant within four weeks after a scheduled Board meeting.
 If your organization has been awarded a grant, the Van Every Foundation will require a final "follow-up" report, which will show up on your dashboard of the Foundation’s online grants portal.
 If your funds have not been fully utilized, the Foundation may request an explanation and plan to expend the funding.

-Based on current listing details, eligibility includes: 501(c)(3) public charities located in North and South Carolina; preference for education, human/community services, healthcare/rehabilitation, and arts/culture; special projects and capital needs preferred over operating costs.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) public charities located in North and South Carolina; preference for education, human/community services, healthcare/rehabilitation, and arts/culture; special projects and capital needs preferred over operating costs.
+Confirm the full requirements in the official notice before applying.

-The current target date is August 10, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Philip L. Van Every Foundation Grant are due August 10, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.